Spotlight Corner

 by Patrick Tyson

-This school year, Morrow High welcomes a new face to its teaching staff.
-In a recent interview, she shared what inspired her to enter the profession and her hopes for the classroom.
+This school year, Morrow High School welcomes a new face to its teaching staff.
+In a recent interview, our newest teacher, Ms. Bray shared what inspired her to enter the profession and what she hopes to bring to the classroom.

 Coming to Morrow High is something she describes as “an incredibly exciting prospect.”
-She sees high school as a pivotal stage in a student’s life, where teachers play a vital role in shaping both knowledge and character.
+She views high school as a pivotal stage in students’ lives, where teachers play a vital role in shaping both knowledge and character.
 Her goal is to create “a dynamic and engaging environment” where students can grow not only academically, but personally as well.

-With her passion for the humanities and dedication to student success, our new teacher brings enthusiasm and fresh energy to the Morrow High community.
+With a deep love for the humanities and a commitment to student success, our new teacher brings enthusiasm, creativity, and fresh energy to the Morrow High community.